New Firefighter Hiring Requirements

 The newly hired candidate will serve as a probationary firefighter for one year, and must meet a variety of requirements specific to the Lebanon Fire Department to remain employed.
 For example, these may include performance of standard firefighting skills, knowledge of city streets and geography, knowledge of LFD procedures, etc.

-- The dates for the application period and the dates of the tests will be posted on the State website: http://www.nh.gov/safety/divisions/fstems/trainingcert/testing/index.html
+- The dates for the application period and the dates of the tests will be posted on the NH Department of Safety website at: https://www.nh.gov/safety/divisions/fstems/facilities/testing/index.html

 - All deadlines must be met, fees paid, and paperwork completed 100% correctly – there is no flexibility.